Money market accounts vs. savings accounts: What's right for you?

 Will a money market or a savings account better help you reach your financial goals?
 It depends on your goals and how much you need to save.

-Now, let's say Alex is looking to supplement an emergency fund, with $10,000 set aside.
-The money market account has a tiered interest rate and pays 2.00% APY for balances over $10,000.
-In this case, it makes sense to open a money market account since the starting balance is higher, the interest rate is higher and the money will be accessible if they need it for an unexpected expense.
+Now, let's say you’re looking to supplement an emergency fund, with $10,000 set aside.
+The money market account has a tiered interest rate and pays 2.00% APY for balances over $10,000 and a minimum balance requirement of only $5,000.

 Are you ready to expand your savings options?